-The model uses the debt service from all outstanding Highway Bonds and includes transportation-related capital lease obligations and installment purchase contracts if appropriate.
-There is no currently authorized but unissued transportation-related debt to include, but the model would count such debt and the resulting debt service as part of Transportation Liabilities if there were.
-Debt Service arising from the State's GARVEE program is not included as a State Transportation Liability because the GARVEEs are supported solely by federal transportation revenues.
+The model uses the debt service from all outstanding and authorized but unissued Highway Bonds (GO and Build NC Bonds) and includes transportation-related capital lease obligations and installment purchase contracts if appropriate.
+Debt service arising from the State's GARVEE program is not included as a State Transportation Liability because the GARVEEs are supported solely by federal transportation revenues.